SEPTEMBER 21, 2019

 It’s basically the half way point, where there will be another feedzone before you make the short climb out of town.
 Here you hang a left and ride north to the bend that will take you due east.
 Those familiar with the terrain will know it from the Anti Epic, except this route you will ride Cty 102 all the way to little prairie town of Fondis; which is most famous for a now defunct post office, a legendary defunct hotel, and an iffy historical tidbit that that frontiersman who really got around Kit Carson spent some time there or some folksy thing like that.
 Point being — do not blink or you could miss it!
 It’s basically on the turn at Cty Rd.
 69.

 Here in Fondis we’ll put another feedzone before you attack the final leg of the course.
 From Fondis ride Cty Rd.
 69 south to Cty Rd.
 94 and turn it west.
 If you look at the map there’s a notch in the road that bends to Cty Rd.
 90 where it will sort of Pac-Man’s around and putting you on the a short steep popper on Cty Rd 49 that ramps back up to Cty Rd.
-94. Then the road is almost as flat as a pancake until the next left which is Cty Rd.
+94. Then the road is some fast rollers until the next left which is Cty Rd.
 37.

 Ride Cty Rd.
-37 rollers south and to another horrible little hump that will drop you on Cty Rd.
-87 where you’ll steer it right pedaling west again where you’ll cruise down around picturesque little bend in the road and then hit a steep drop where you will turn onto Cty Rd.
+37 on more rollers south and to another horrible little steep hump that will drop you on Cty Rd.
+87 where you’ll steer it right pedaling west again where you’ll cruise down around picturesque little bend in the road and then hit a drop where you will turn onto Cty Rd.
 74/82 heading due west.

 BE SAFE.
 It’s very easy to hit high speeds on this downhill and the turn at the bottom is almost 90º where if there are any oncoming cars and trucks they will invariably pinch off the turn.
 So keep your eyes peeled and your head up.
 CR 82 also crosses over pavement at the Elbert Hwy so follow the rules of the road!!